UTSA vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 18, 2021

 UTSA vs. Middle Tennessee College Football Odds, Plays and Insights

-The Middle Tennessee Blue Raiders (1-1, C-USA) are 13-point underdogs in a road C-USA matchup with the UTSA Roadrunners (2-0, C-USA) on Saturday, September 18, 2021 at the Alamodome.
-The over/under is 57.5 for this matchup.
+Oddsmakers heavily favor the UTSA Roadrunners (2-0, 0-0 C-USA) when they host the Middle Tennessee Blue Raiders (1-1, 0-0 C-USA) on Saturday, September 18, 2021 in a matchup between C-USA rivals at the Alamodome.
+UTSA is favored by 13 points.
+The total is 59.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.